transloadit/uppy/website/src/docs/contributing.md

   website/src/examples/xhrupload/app.es6
 ```

-And open <http://0.0.0.0:4000/examples/xhrupload/> in your webbrowser.
+And open <http://0.0.0.0:4000/examples/xhrupload/> in your web browser.

-## CSS Guidelines
+## CSS guidelines

 The CSS standards followed in this project closely resemble those from [Medium's CSS Guidelines](https://gist.github.com/fat/a47b882eb5f84293c4ed).
-If it's not mentioned here, follow their guidelines.
+If something is not mentioned here, follow their guidelines.

-### Naming Conventions
+### Naming conventions

 This project uses naming conventions adopted from the SUIT CSS framework.
 [Read about them here](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md).